symfony/symfony-docs/cookbook/bundles/installation.rst

     has a Packagist package it shows a link to the package.
 It's a really usefull site to begin searching for bundles.

 Now that you have the package name, you should determine the version you want to use.
 Usually different versions of a bundle correspond to a particular version of Symfony, this should be in the ``README`` file (in the Package, which you can view on Github or KnpBundles).
 If it isn't in the ``README``, you can use the version you want.
-In the case of the FOSUserBundle, the ``README`` file has a caution that version 1.2.0 must be used for Symfony 2.0 and 1.3 for Symfony 2.1+.
-Let's use the development version for this example.
+In the case of the FOSUserBundle, the ``README`` file has a caution that version 1.2.0 must be used for Symfony 2.0 and 1.3+ for Symfony 2.1+.
+Packagist provides require statements for all existing versions.
+For the current development version it is now ``"friendsofsymfony/user-bundle": "2.0.*@dev"``.

 Now we can add the bundle to our ``composer.json`` file and update the dependencies.
 You can do this manually: